avo-hq/docs.avohq.io/docs/3.0/avo-2-avo-3-upgrade.md

 Avo now requires Ruby 3.0 and Rails 6.1
 :::

-:::info Ensure you have a token for `Pro` and `Advanced` versions.
+:::info Ensure you have a token for `Pro` or `Advanced` versions.
 Avo 3 requires a new v3 license key.
 Your v2 license key won't work.
 Please purchase and Avo 3 license from [avohq.io/pricing](https://avohq.io/pricing).
 :::

-:::info Upgrade from a v2 license to a v3 license Because we switched Stripe accounts, the subscription upgrade process is not an automated one.
+:::info Upgrade from a v2 license to a v3 license

+~~Because we switched Stripe accounts, the subscription upgrade process is not an automated one.~~
-It goes like this:

-- you write to us at [upgrades@avohq.io](mailto:upgrades@avohq.io?subject=I%20want%20to%20upgrade%20my%20Avo%20v2%20subscription%20to%20a%20v3%20one&body=Hi%2C%0D%0A%0D%0AMy%20name%20is%20...%2C%20with%20the%20license%20key%20...%20and%20I%20would%20like%20to%20upgrade%20my%20subscription%20to%20v3.%0D%0A%0D%0AThank%20you%2C%0D%0A%0D%0AFind%20your%20license%20key%20at%20https%3A%2F%2Favohq.io%2Fsubscriptions.) and tell us you license key and that you want to upgrade
-- we'll cancel the v2 subscription and refund what's left
-- you purchase a new v3 license from [avohq.io/pricing](https://avohq.io/pricing)
-- at this point you'll still have a 14-day grace period on your v2 license so your app continues to work until you upgrade your code to v3.
+We upgraded all Avo 2 Pro licenses to Avo 3 Pro licenses without any cost additions.

+If you had an Avo 2 license, you received an email about that and instructions on next steps.

+Thank you for being an awesome customer!
 :::

 ## Use the automatic upgrade tool